codie-sharp/codie-sharp.com/README.md

-Created with React and Next.js
+Created with React, Next.js, and Tailwind CSS